HadiMchawrab/Agents/README.md

    The resulting images are sent to the next stage of the pipeline: ML model choice.

 6. ML Model Recommendation
-   The system chooses the best-fit ML model(s) based on data characteristics, and generates a training and/or running script of the model on the selected data
+   The system chooses the best-fit ML model(s) based on data characteristics, and generates a training and/or running script of the model on the selected data.

 8. Model Training & Evaluation
    The selected model is trained on your data, and key performance metrics are shared back to the pipeline which will improve the script to be executed again...